- Our Ministers

 The project to develop a Sensory and Environmental Framework (formerly Sensory Modulation Framework) has continued.
 The Framework is being developed in partnership with the University of South Australia to increase understanding of, and respond to, the sensory processing needs of children and young people in custody.

 Corporate performance summary

-The following is a summary of the key corporate service achievements in 2020–21:
+The following is a summary of key corporate initiatives in 2021–22: